The Holocaust in Libya: Giado concentration camp

-The majority of the Jewish community in Cyrenaica was sent to the Giado concentration camp, approximately 240 km south of Tripoli.
+The majority, or over 75%, of the Jewish community in Cyrenaica was sent to the Giado concentration camp, approximately 240 km south of Tripoli.
 The prosperous urban community of 2,600 people was crammed into booths in an old military camp that had been converted into a concentration camp.
-The health and sanitation conditions were terrible, and many of the Jews suffered from malnutrition.
-The camp was run by Italian officers, headed by the anti-Semitic Ettore Bastico, who supplied the detainees with just 100-150 grams of bread a day, in addition to a small weekly allocation of food.
-The Jews were in charge of distributing this insufficient food supply.
+The health and sanitation conditions were terrible, and many of Jews suffered from malnutrition.
+The culmination of health hazards was presented in a typhus epidemic that broke out during the month of December in 1942.
+Jewish inmates were in charge of distributing this insufficient food supply.
+Although the leadership was Italian, guards at the Giado Concentration Camp consisted of both Italians and Arabs.
 After many rejections of the requests by Jewish leaders to increase the food allowance, the camp officers permitted Arab merchants to sell basic food supplies to the Jews, which they did for a high price - one that few could afford.
 After further requests, they were allowed to receive aid from Tripoli.